liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/00-intro.markdown

 How many times have you had to start over from scratch?
-Probably almost as many times as you've started a new project, because each time you have to write not only the code for the project, but also the underlying code that supports the project.
+Probably almost as many times as you've started a new project, because each time you have to write not only the code to build the project, but also the underlying code that supports the project.
 It's never a good feeling to have to write the same kind of code over and over again.
-But each new project that you do after a while can feel like
-that: you're writing a new set of tables, a new API, a new set of CSS classes and HTML, a new set of JavaScript functions.
+But each new project that you do after a while can feel like that: you're writing a new set of database tables, a new API, a new set of CSS classes and HTML, a new set of JavaScript functions.

 Wouldn't it be great if there were a platform that provided a baseline set of features that gave you a head start on all that repetitive code?
 Something that